-Dates: The Prize is open for entries from 1 January 2020.
-The deadline for receipt of entries is 31 March 2020 (23:59 BST).
+1. Dates: The Prize is open for entries from 1 January 2021.
+The deadline for receipt of entries is 31 March 2021 (23:59 BST).

-Language: All entries must be in English.
+2. Language: All entries must be in English.

-Geographical restrictions: There are no geographical restrictions on entry: while the Prize is UK-based, all writers – within and outside the UK – are welcome to enter.
+3. Geographical restrictions: There are no geographical restrictions on entry: while the Prize is UK-based, all writers – within and outside the UK – are welcome to enter.

-Length: The maximum length of submissions is 5,000 words, not including the title.
+4. Length: The maximum length of submissions is 5,000 words, not including the title.
 There is no minimum length.

-Blind judging: Entries will be read and judged anonymously; entrants’ names and contact details should only appear on the entry form and not anywhere on their stories/manuscripts.
+8. Blind judging: Entries will be read and judged anonymously; entrants’ names and contact details should only appear on the entry form and not anywhere on their stories/manuscripts.
 The stories/manuscripts must be free of all personal information about the author.
 This includes age and address.

-Entry format: Entries should be in a standard 12pt font and double-spaced, unless the form of the story demands otherwise.
+9. Entry format: Entries should be in a standard 12pt font and double-spaced, unless the form of the story demands otherwise.
 Entry is online-only, via Submittable.
 Entries sent to our normal submissions email address will be discarded.

-Multiple entries: Writers may enter as many stories as they like; each separate story requires a separate entry fee.
+10. Multiple entries: Writers may enter as many stories as they like; each separate story requires a separate entry fee.

-Simultaneous submissions: Simultaneous submissions are welcome, but please withdraw your entry via Submittable as soon as possible if the story is accepted for publication elsewhere, in print or online (including self-published, ebook, magazines, journals, audio, websites, blogs, social network sites), or broadcast.
+11. Simultaneous submissions: Simultaneous submissions are welcome, but please withdraw your entry via Submittable as soon as possible if the story is accepted for publication elsewhere, in print or online (including self-published, ebook, magazines, journals, audio, websites, blogs, social network sites), or broadcast.

-Age restriction: Entrants must be 18 years old or over on the closing date.
+12. Age restriction: Entrants must be 18 years old or over on the closing date.

-Corrections: No corrections or alterations can be made after receipt of an entry.
+13. Corrections: No corrections or alterations can be made after receipt of an entry.

-New work only: Entries must be entirely the work of the entrant and must never have been previously published, in print or online (including self-published, ebook, magazines, journals, audio, websites, blogs, social network sites), or won a prize in another writing competition.
+14. New work only: Entries must be entirely the work of the entrant and must never have been previously published, in print or online (including self-published, ebook, magazines, journals, audio, websites, blogs, social network sites), or won a prize in another writing competition.
 Any entry found to have been plagiarised will be disqualified.

-Results: Entrants will not be contacted individually about the competition results unless they are selected for the shortlist.
+18. Results: Entrants will not be contacted individually about the competition results unless they are selected for the shortlist.

-Rules acceptance: Entry implies an acceptance of these rules.
+19. Rules acceptance: Entry implies an acceptance of these rules.
 Entries that fail to comply with the entry rules and requirements may be disqualified.